rahmadnoorikhsan/Learn-Retrofit-LiveData-with-API-and-SingleEvent-ActivityKTX/README.md

-# Learn Networking with Retrofit
+# Learn Activity KTX

+- Passing LiveData with SingleEvent.
-- Create a new project.
+- Added the library to the project.
-- Set the view in the XML layout file.
+- Changed the ViewModel initialization in the Activity class using Android KTX.
-- Add a library to the project.
-- Create a RestaurantResponse class to temporarily hold user data.
-- Create ApiService and ApiConfig classes to manage the Retrofit configuration.
-- Implement Retrofit into the Activity.
-- Run the application.
+- Running the application again.